clccode/mixedMessages/README.md

 The mixed message generator will produce a message that will hopefully mix some messages from some of these different sports😀

-Please note that you need to run this from the command line and you should have Node installed, which can be downloaded here: [Link] (https://nodejs.org/en/)
+Please note that you need to run this from the command line and you should have Node installed, which can be downloaded here: https://nodejs.org/en/

 Once in your command line, please type "node main.js" to run the program.